yast/yast-yast2/CONTRIBUTING.md

 registration](https://secure-www.novell.com/selfreg/jsp/createSimpleAccount.jsp)
 if you don't have an account yet.)

-If you find a problem, please report it either using [Bugzilla](https://bugzilla.suse.com/) or GitHub issues.
+When creating a bug report, please follow our [bug reporting guidelines](http://en.opensuse.org/openSUSE:Report_a_YaST_bug).

 We can't guarantee that every bug will be fixed, but we'll try.

-When creating a bug report, please follow our [bug reporting guidelines](http://en.opensuse.org/openSUSE:Report_a_YaST_bug).

 Code Changes
 ------------